mittelmark/tmdoc/README.md

-The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or Tcl code within  documents of Markup languages like Markdown and LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.
+The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or R, Python, Octave, Shell or Tcl code within  documents of Markup languages like Markdown and LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.

 ## Main Features

+- __single file approach:__ the required small (approx. 200kb) single file (_tmdoc-0.14.0.bin_) just requires an existing Tcl/Tk installation
 - __Abbreviations:__ expand YAML defined abbreviations
 - __Alerts:__ [Markdown alerts](https://github.com/orgs/community/discussions/16925)
 - __Citations:__ reference management using BibTeX files